Rugvip/backstage-secure-context-poc/packages/secure-context-server/README.md

 # secure-context

-## Purpose

-PoC of how to execute sensitive actions in a secure browser context.
+This part of the PoC shows a server that can import and serve secure action prompts from plugins.